wildfly-extras/wildfly-cassandra/README.md

 ## Cassandra Configuration

-The cassandra service can be configured like any other wildfly resource:
+The service configuration can be accessed like any other wildfly resource:

 <pre>
 `[standalone@localhost:9990 /] /subsystem=cassandra/cluster=WildflyCluster:read-resource